philipp1993/DynamicMediaBTRouter/README.md

 ## What’s left to do?
 Some (minor) things
 - Adding a delay/pause while opening the bluetooth channel -- currently audio is lost
-- Maybe a better UI.
-The current isn't that fancy
 - start on boot / on bluetooth device connected _(could currently be done by Tasker)_